ballerina-attic/microservices-observability/README.md

 - Grafana - [http://localhost:3000](http://localhost:3000)
 - Jaeger - [http://localhost:16686](http://localhost:16686)

-Create the database using the script provided in resources directory.
-This datbase is being used by the services to retrieve data.
+Create the database using the script provided in the resources directory.
+This will be the database used by the services.
 ```sql
 mysql -u <username> -p
 source resources/mysql.sql;